fr3fou/gone/README.md

 # gone

-A simple neural network perceptron in Go
+A simple neural network library in Go

 ## TODO: